Official New Hampshire website

 Jacobi and Hatch works Artwork by Tomie dePaola

-Photographs by Lotte Jacobi, wood engravings by Herbert Waters, a pen and ink drawing by John Hatch, and original illustrations by Tomie dePaola hang in the Arts Council's conference room.
+Photographs by Lotte Jacobi, a pen and ink drawing by John Hatch, and original illustrations by Tomie dePaola.

 Lifetime Fellows Collection

-This collection, established in 2005, will include works by visual artists who have received multiple fellowships over time.
+This collection, established in 2005, includes works by visual artists who have received multiple fellowships over time.
 The designation of Lifetime Fellows was established in 2004.
 Funding for these artworks comes from the State Art Fund, also known as the Percent for Art program.
-The artworks in this collection will be available for exhibiting in state buildings that are not eligible to generate money for site specific artwork.
+The artworks in this collection are available for exhibiting in state buildings that are not eligible to generate money for site specific artwork.

 Carol Aronson Shore's studio